CiscoDevNet/terraform-provider-intersight/website/docs/d/virtualization_vmware_datastore.html.markdown

 # Data Source: intersight_virtualization_vmware_datastore
 The VMware Datastore entity with its attributes.
 Each Datastore belongs to a Datacenter and maybe attached to VMs.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_virtualization_vmware_datastore.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `accessible`:(bool) Shows if this datastore is accessible.
 * `host_count`:(int) Number of hosts attached to or supported-by this datastore.